How to be a Proverbs 31 Woman in a Victoria's Secret World. #1

 She considered whether or not her purchase would give her a return on her investment.
 When she finally decided it would, she purchased the field and planted a vineyard.
 SHE GOT TO WORK!
 She was the Master Boss Lady!
 Without fear of failure, this Wonder Woman got to work.

 I’ve wanted to start this blog for months now but have been letting fear of failure get in the way.
 I’ve considered writing/blogging from all angles.
-The time, the money, the possible return on the investment.
 I’ve even purchased the domain name, designed my logo and set up my social media pages.
 BUT I’ve let fear stand in my way of actually getting the work done - getting the writing done.

 Our Proverbs 31 Lady didn’t just consider the field, look at the field, look at everyone else’s field, admire the field, set up an Instagram for her field . . .
 She planted a vineyard that would feed her family and probably many others.